A topic from the subject of Biochemistry in Chemistry.

 Water-soluble Vitamins:

-• Not stored in body, so need regular intake.
+• Not stored in the body; therefore, regular intake is needed.

 Fat-soluble Vitamins: